- 2 cups packed brown sugar

 - In a small saucepan, combine brown sugar, butter and corn syrup.
 Bring to a boil over medium heat, stirring constantly.
 Cook and stir 2 minutes or until thickened.
 Set aside.

 - In a small bowl, combine apples, lemon juice, sugar and pie spice.
-Arrange half the bread slices in a greased 13x9-in. baking dish.
-Spoon apples over bread; drizzle with half the caramel sauce.
+Arrange half of the bread slices in a greased 13x9-in. baking dish.
+Top with apples; drizzle with half of the caramel sauce.
 Sprinkle with pecans; top with remaining bread.

 - In a large bowl, combine eggs, milk, salt and vanilla.
 Pour over top.
 Cover and refrigerate overnight.
 Cover and refrigerate remaining caramel sauce.

 - Remove strata from refrigerator 30 minutes before baking.
-Preheat oven to 350°.
-Bake, uncovered, 50-55 minutes or until a knife inserted near center comes out clean.
+Bake, uncovered, at 350° for 50-55 minutes or until a knife inserted in the center comes out clean.
 Let stand 10 minutes before cutting.

-- In a small microwave-safe dish, microwave reserved sauce, uncovered, 1-2 minutes or until heated through.
-Drizzle over strata.
+- In a microwave, heat the reserved sauce.
+Drizzle warm sauce over strata.
 Yield: 12 servings.

 "If they had been available, I would have given it more stars.
 It was a big hit with my family and co-workers."